Did you know: if you invested $1,000 in the S&P 500 Index in 1974, and then did NOTHING, you would have had $154,000 at the end of 2019?

 4) Understand Your Investment Options

-This is perhaps the step that will turn the most people off from investing.
+This is perhaps the step that will turn most people off from investing.
+You need to know what options will do best, but how?

 There are so many terms that investors throw around; how can you possibly keep track of how a bond works, or what a Sharpe Ratio is, or how a company’s P/E Ratio affects its stock price?

 Don’t you have to understand these things before you start investing?
-No. There is no need to know the intricacies of the investment universe.
-That is what professionals get paid to do.
+No. You just need to know your investment options and where your money will get the most return on investment.

 There are, however, a few terms you should understand before we dive deeper into this subject.